petertakyio-stack/Aionics-HSE-Data-Warehouse-Analysis-and-Visualisation-Project/SQL/README.md

 ### 👨🏽‍💻 About Me

-Hi, I’m **Peter Takyi Ohemeng** — a **petroleum engineer and environmental management professional** building strong expertise in **data analytics, business intelligence, and data engineering**.
+Hi, I’m **Peter Takyi Ohemeng** — a **petroleum engineer and environmental management professional** building strong expertise in **data analytics, business intelligence, data engineering, and HSE analytics**.

-🌍 I aspire to become an **environmental data analyst**, using data to identify environmental risks, improve operational performance, and support smarter decision-making across the energy and extractive industries.
+🌍 I aspire to become an **HSE data and analytics expert**, using data to identify health, safety, and environmental risks, improve operational performance, strengthen compliance, and support better decision-making across the energy and extractive industries.

-⚙️ I am particularly interested in finding the right balance between resource development and environmental responsibility.
-My long-term goal is to help organisations derive the safest and fullest possible benefits from extractive activities while protecting the environment and the communities that depend on it.
+⚙️ I am particularly interested in applying data to areas such as **incident analysis, occupational health, process safety, environmental performance, operational risk, regulatory compliance, and HSE performance management**.
+My long-term goal is to help organisations use reliable data and analytics to reduce risk, prevent incidents, protect workers and communities, improve environmental performance, and operate more safely and sustainably.

-📊 Through projects like this, I am developing practical skills in **SQL, data warehousing, dimensional modelling, ETL development, data-quality testing, and analytics reporting** — transforming raw operational data into reliable insights that support better safety, business, and environmental decisions.
+📊 Through projects like this, I am developing practical skills in **SQL, data warehousing, dimensional modelling, ETL development, data-quality testing, business intelligence, and HSE analytics** — transforming operational data into reliable insights that support safer and more effective decision-making.

-> 🌱 **My mission:** To combine engineering knowledge, environmental awareness, and data-driven insights to contribute to a safer, smarter, and more sustainable future.
+> 🌱 **My mission:** To combine engineering knowledge, HSE expertise, and data-driven insights to contribute to safer operations, healthier workplaces, stronger environmental performance, and a more sustainable future.

 ---